Amgen third-quarter revenue falls 3%, biosimilar sales rise

 By Deena Beasley

-Oct 29 (Reuters) - Amgen Inc AMGN.O on Tuesday said competition for its older drugs sent third-quarter revenue down 3%, but biosimilar sales were strong and the company raised its full-year outlook.
+Oct 29 (Reuters) - Amgen Inc AMGN.O on Tuesday said competition for older off-patent drugs sent third-quarter revenue down 3%, but share repurchases and biosimilar sales helped it achieve higher-than-expected profit, and the company raised its full-year outlook.

-The California based biotechnology company posted adjusted earnings per share of $3.66, beating the average analyst estimate by 13 cents, according to IBES data from Refinitiv.
-Share buybacks lowered the number of Amgen shares outstanding by 7% from a year earlier.
+The California based biotechnology company posted adjusted earnings per share of $3.66, beating the average analyst estimate of $3.53 per share, according to IBES data from Refinitiv.
+The number of Amgen shares outstanding dropped 7% from a year earlier.

-Amgen, which has its own biosimilar versions of several drugs sold by rival companies, said sales of those products rose to $173 million from $82 million in the previous quarter.

-"The quarter was marked by continued questions around some of their key franchises," Jefferies analyst Michael Yee told Reuters.
-"There were some offsetting surprises.
-The biosimilar business ... is on a run rate for nearly a billion (dollars) by next year."

 Sales of new migraine drug Aimovig totaled $66 million for the quarter, well short of the $94.5 million projected by analysts, while sales of cholesterol fighter Repatha rose 40% to $168 million.
 That was still shy of Wall Street estimates of $170.3 million.

-Sales of Neulasta, which fights infections by boosting white blood cells, fell 32% to $711 million and sales of kidney drug Sensipar plunged 73% to $109 million in the face of increased competition from cheaper generics and biosimilars.
+Sales of Neulasta, which fights infections by boosting white blood cells, fell 32% to $711 million, while sales of kidney drug Sensipar plunged 73% to $109 million in the face of increased competition from cheaper generics and biosimilars.

+Amgen, which has its own biosimilar versions of rival company drugs, said its biosimilar sales rose to $173 million, up from $82 million in the previous quarter.

 (Reporting By Deena Beasley Editing by Bill Berkrot)